 Chronology – A list of the key events with dates and in date order (oldest first).
 This can be very helpful in establishing the relevant pattern of events.
 These should be drafted in a neutral and objective manner.

 Cast List – A list of individuals involved in the events on which the claim is based.
-These are of enormous help to judges and others in understanding the key personnel and their roles case quickly.
+These are of enormous help to judges and others in understanding the key personnel and their roles in the case quickly.
 Like chronologies, cast lists help save valuable time.

 10. The Hearing